CarloNicolini/carlonicolini.github.io/sections/science/_posts/2025-10-03-Introducing-skfolio-online-convex-optimization.md

 For a long time, something about portfolio optimization just didn't sit right with me.

-When I started building `skfolio`, I was primarily focused on bringing classical, batch optimization methods—like Markowitz mean-variance and Black-Litterman—into the familiar `scikit-learn` ecosystem.
-And don't get me wrong, those tools are incredibly powerful.
-But for months, I found myself increasingly frustrated by a fundamental mismatch between the math and reality.

 In the batch paradigm, we take a historical window of returns, estimate expected returns and covariance matrices, and optimize our weights as if the market were a static dataset.
 Sometimes we even throw in assumptions about Gaussian returns for good measure.
 But anyone who has traded knows that financial markets are fundamentally sequential.
 Prices arrive day by day, tick by tick.
 We are forced to make allocation decisions on the fly, without knowing the future, and certainly without knowing whether the underlying distribution will behave the way our historical window suggests.

 I wanted to find a framework that actually respected the sequential nature of the market.